Enterprising global families are erasing physical borders in search of more opportunity to build and protect their wealth and legacy.

 “You can be based in the UK, you might have your assets managed out of Toronto and you could have custody (services) in Cayman,” he adds.
 “So I think the mindset has shifted within clients that, even if you live in the UK, why should you be buying a portfolio full of UK stocks?
 There's lots of other opportunities in the world that you could be taking advantage of.”

 But there are implications for investing internationally.
 Many countries tax income paid to foreign investors, regardless of whether it's a dividend or interest income.
 Holding overseas assets or registered securities also runs the risk of other taxes.
 For instance, an UHNW Canadian with U.S. real estate, stocks and bonds, could be hit with unanticipated expenses related to estate taxes that may filter out to the next generation during wealth transfer.
 At the UHNW level of wealth, investing overseas has a lot of considerations.

 But that doesn't mean the complications aren't worthwhile.
-Pagano says, like any form of managing wealth across borders, the goal isn't to focus on complexities, it's to get to the “why”?
+Williams says, like any form of managing wealth across borders, the goal isn't to focus on complexities, it's to get to the “why”?

 “I don't think we can prevent the client from becoming overly complex,” he says.
 “What we must do is understand their motivations.”
 And that's what helps shape a personalized wealth management journey.

 RBC Wealth Management, a division of RBC Capital Markets, LLC, Member NYSE/FINRA/SIPC.